kokke/tiny-regex-c/formal_verification.md

 ----

 For the formal verifier CBMC just call make verify.
-This verifier is much faster and better than klee. https://www.cprover.org/cbmc/
+This verifier is much faster than klee. https://www.cprover.org/cbmc/